 Don’t just shake on it.
 Don’t let anything slip.
 Don’t leave anything out.

-The quickest way to make contracts is to use a freelance contract template.
+The quickest way to make contracts is to use a contract template.

 And the best contract templates have everything you need to include from the outset, while also offering peace of mind that they’ve been checked over by a legal professional.